jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 There are other bits of the protocol and many extensions available, but the above hopefully gives a decent introduction to the basics.
-I've also found the [EtherCAT Device Protocol poster](https://www.ethercat.org/download/documents/EtherCAT_Device_Protocol_Poster.pdf) a good jumping off point for further learning.
+I've also found the [EtherCAT Device Protocol poster](https://www.ethercat.org/download/documents/EtherCAT_Device_Protocol_Poster.pdf) a good starting point for further learning.

 # Prior art

-There are a couple of EtherCAT controller solutions out there already, two of which are the Etherlab [IgH master](https://gitlab.com/etherlab.org/ethercat) as well as [SOEM](https://github.com/OpenEtherCATsociety/SOEM).
+There are many EtherCAT controller solutions out there already, two of which are the Etherlab [IgH master](https://gitlab.com/etherlab.org/ethercat) as well as [SOEM](https://github.com/OpenEtherCATsociety/SOEM).
 These are battle-tested EtherCAT controllers and there are even Rust wrappers for both, so why didn't I just pick one and use it?